marcelagga/ARC/README.md

 in which the algorithm has to check for the different colour counts on the grid and do different groupings according to this.

-I imagine that in order to have a solution with some sense of intelligence, the algorithm should be able to use each of the Core Knowledge priors and use them to provide the solution.
+I believe that in order to have a solution with some sense of intelligence, the algorithm should be able to understand each of the Core Knowledge priors and use them to provide the solution.

 See below the original READ ME for better understanding of this repository: